Oisota/theo-lang/doc/core/structs.md

 It would require converting from one struct to another just to support the interface.
 Of course the interface could just specify everything as functions instead of fields.
-Could end up in an existential crisis deciding whether an interface definition should be a field/prop or a function
+Could end up in an existential crisis deciding whether an interface definition should be a field/prop or a function Might make sense to force interfaces to only be functions.

 We can probably leave props out for now and see how it affects things then possibly add later.